Stranger than fiction

 Is anybody else capable of risking it all

-in a culture that abstains from any and
+in a culture that encourages abstinence

-a minute later, our waitress reappeared
+minutes later, our waitress reappeared.

-and asked Frank to sign his name next
+And asked Frank to sign his name next

 to his rare request on the order ticket.

-She explained that the owners asked for
+She explained that the owners required

 this as protection against any lawsuit

 should somebody get ill.
-Have you ever
+How are we

-sort of Big Brother mentality permeates
+else's?
+Today a Big Brother mentality

 Over the top